TrenMA/trenma.github.io/_pages/about.md

 I am Tren Ma, an Assistant Professor of Finance at the University of Nottingham.
 I hold degrees in Mathematics from Hanoi National University of Education and in Economics from the University of Glasgow.
 {: style="text-align: justify"}

-My research lies at the intersection of finance, economics, and data science, with particular interests in:
+My research lies financial economics, with particular interests in:
 {: style="text-align: justify"}
-* financial economics
 * financial econometrics
 * machine learning in finance
 * empirical asset pricing